charlieridley/emu/readme.md

 #Emu [![Build Status](https://secure.travis-ci.org/charlieridley/emu.png?branch=master)](https://travis-ci.org/charlieridley/emu)

-Emu is a simple data access framework for [Ember.js](http://www.emberjs.com).
+Emu is a simple data access library for [Ember.js](http://www.emberjs.com).

+#### Just so you know

+I'm still working on Emu and it's a bit rough around the edges at the moment.
+It might not work perfik.

 To Start
 --------